-- VI.1.
-This appendix offers general advice on the demonstration of compliance with the requirements for packages containing fissile material set forth in paras 671-682 of the Transport Regulations.
-Performance and documentation of a thorough criticality safety assessment provides the demonstration of compliance called for in these paragraphs.
-The documentation of the criticality safety assessment included in a SAR is an essential part of the application for approval to the competent authority.
-This criticality safety assessment should be performed by the application of suitable quality assurance procedures at all stages as prescribed in para.
-813. - VI.2.
+VI.1.
+This appendix offers general advice on the demonstration of compliance with the requirements for packages containing fissile material set forth in paras 673-686 of the Transport Regulations.
+Performance and documentation of a thorough criticality safety assessment provide the demonstration of compliance called for here.
+The documentation of the criticality safety assessment included in an SAR is an essential part of the application for approval submitted to the competent authority.
+This criticality safety assessment should be performed by the application of suitable management system procedures at all stages, as prescribed in para.
+815.

+VI.2.
 Although criticality safety assessments can sometimes be developed using safe subcritical limits for mass or dimensions (example references for limiting data can be found in the literature [VI.1-VI.6]), computational analyses are more commonly used to provide the bases.
-Thus, this appendix provides recommendations on the analysis approach that should be considered and the documentation that should be provided for the various aspects of the criticality safety assessment set forth in paras 671-682.
+Thus, this appendix provides recommendations on the analytical approach that should be considered and the documentation that should be provided for the various aspects of the criticality safety assessment set forth in paras 673-686.
 The basis for acceptance of the calculated results for establishing subcriticality for regulatory compliance is considered.